-Apple’s released an iOS 13.2.2 update for the iPhone 7 and iPhone 7 Plus and Apple’s latest update could have a big impact on your device’s performance.
+Apple’s released an iOS 13.4.1 update for the iPhone 7 and iPhone 7 Plus and the company’s latest could have a big impact on your device’s performance.

-If you do decide to move your phone off iOS 13.2, note that iOS 13.2.2 requires a fairly small download.
+If you do decide to move your phone off iOS 13.4, note that iOS 13.4.1 requires a small download.

-If you’re running an older version of iOS, your iOS 13.2.2 upgrade will be more substantial because the features and fixes from the iOS updates you skipped are baked in.
+If you’re running an older version of iOS, your iOS 13.4.1 upgrade could be much larger because the features and fixes from the iOS updates you skipped are baked in.

 We’ll start with the software’s performance.
-We’ve been testing the iPhone 7’s iOS 13.2.2 update for a short time and here’s what we’ve found thus far.
+We’ve been testing the iPhone 7’s iOS 13.4.1 update for a short time and here’s what we’ve learned so far.

-While some users have noticed bugs and various performance issues, we haven't run into any debilitating issues on our iPhone 7 models.
+While some users have noticed bugs and performance issues, we haven't run into any major issues on the iPhone 7 models in our possession.

-iOS 13.2.2 is fast.
-We haven't seen any sluggishness and animations and transitions have been extremely crisp thus far.
+iOS 13.4.1 is fast.
+We haven't noticed any sluggishness and animations and transitions have been extremely crisp thus far.

 The keyboard, which has given us problems in the past, is working fine.
-We noticed occasional choppiness on iOS 12, but this hasn't been a problem for us on iOS 13.
+We noticed occasional choppiness in previous versions of iOS 13, but this isn't an issue with iOS 13.4.1.

 Battery life is normal.
 We haven't seen any abnormal drain.
 Connectivity (Wi-Fi, Bluetooth, GPS) is also strong across the board.